logandehning/Docker-Splunk/README.md

 OPEN_BUCKET_PLEASE_FIX.txt

 #### Question 206

-Question: What is the size (in megabytes) of the .tar.gz file that was successfully uploaded into the S3 bucket while it was publicly accessible?
+What is the size (in megabytes) of the .tar.gz file that was successfully uploaded into the S3 bucket while it was publicly accessible?

 Process: